10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 Authentic Sicilian cannoli filled with sweet ricotta cream, enjoyed during a Rome food tour in the Prati districtAuthentic Sicilian cannoli enjoyed on our Rome food tour in the Prati – sweet, creamy, and so tempting!

-Our guide Raluca welcomed the group warmly, and before we knew it, we were sipping espresso and nibbling on cannoli at a neighbourhood café terrace.
+Before we knew it, we were sipping espresso and enjoying cannoli on a quiet neighbourhood café terrace.

-It was a relaxed, friendly start—and yes, we’re still dreaming about that cannoli (we love the perfect crunch of the shell paired with the creamy filling in).
+It was such a relaxed, friendly start—and honestly, we’re still thinking about that cannoli.
+The shell was perfectly crisp, and the creamy filling?
+Absolutely dreamy.

 🍕 2.
 Stop: Pizza al Taglio in the Heart of Prati